Which is the best-priced personal trainer certification for you?

 Prices listed are non-promotional, full-price, non-member prices.

 However, the program design and periodization information NSCA includes is among the best you will find in a CPT certification and will definitely give you the tools to help your training clients improve their performance and physique.
+It can be challenging to wrap your head around at first if you’re new to the fitness industry, but with enough time it’ll be worth it.

 The only thing lacking in the NSCA CPT certification is that while it teaches you the fundamentals of training clients, there is minimal information on how to grow your Personal Trainer business and go out and find those clients.
+Don’t worry, though.
+If you aren’t able to learn about how to effectively build a personal training business through the NSCA CPT and want to do so in the future, you can always take advantage of our online resources to better understand the personal training industry and how to find your place in it as an up and coming professional fitness trainer.

 If you decide you want to pursue specifically training athletes, the NSCA CSCS (Certified Strength & Conditioning Specialist) is one of the most respected strength and conditioning certifications out there and is well worth your while, although it is a very challenging test so make sure to pick up a CSCS study guide and a CSCS practice test.
+The CSCS would require that you have a minimum of a bachelor’s degree and has a very low pass rate.
+Many candidates with bachelor’s degrees in fitness related areas, such as Kinesiology, do not pass the CSCS on their first attempt due to its difficulty.
+By 2030, the CSCS will only allow candidates with a bachelor’s degree in an exercise related field to sit for the test.
+So if you are someone interested in getting the CSCS and working with athletes, but never went to college for Exercise Science, then the clock is ticking.
+Study for and take the NSCA CSCS exam before you miss your opportunity to do so.

 The certification exam pass rate is 72%, which is a bit easier than some of the other organizations covered for a personal trainer test.